DomeDAO/dome-contracts/README.md

 ![ERC4626 contract position](/assets/erc4626contract.png)

+> **Heads up:** The entries under `test/constants/arbitrum/index.js` ship with placeholder ERC-4626 and router addresses for now.
+Replace them with the contracts you intend to use on Arbitrum networks before deploying.

 After setting the required parameters inside `scripts/deployDome.js` file. we are ready to deploy a `Dome` instance like this:

 ```bash